efratBurshtein/Full-Stack-Developer-Exam/README.md

 This repository contains a full-stack application developed as part of a software developer exam.
 The project demonstrates proficiency in both client-side and server-side development, focusing on implementing best practices and proper architecture.

-Please note that the application simulates database interactions; actual database operations are not performed.

 ## Project Overview

 The application is designed to manage donations, including adding new donations, viewing a list of donations, and editing existing donations.
 The project involves both client-side and server-side development, with a focus on modern libraries and technologies.